theRAPTLab/gsgo/docs/00-dev-log.md

 * [x] useFeature.render()

 Yay, the state is now being updated outside of React through our update mechanism.
 We will write source from our outside-react state!

+## OCT 19-20 MON - Bonus Coding

+Leaving off form last night, here is where we are right now.
+Mondays, Tuesdays are not serious work days and are reserved for meetings and such so deep coding work is not usually something I can get to.

+Anyway, I'm letting React update its components, but also mirroring state changes on the keyword level back to our own structure of "Keyword Objects".
+These Keyword Objects can compiled back into source code.

+1. change the `arg` object back to array to preserve order of parameter definition
+2. write `KeywordObjToSource()` function

+## OCT 21 WED - Resuming Changes

+First up: I want to change the `arg` object in a KeywordObject to be an array.
+The advantage of this is that the order of parameters is preserved for regenerating source code.
+The meaning of the argument value is also documented by the KeyWord instance's `args` array.

+* [x] **remove** KEYGEN.RenderSourceToJSX(source) is old method
+* [x] update `MakeKeywordObjs()`
+  * [x] this is stored in the KeywordClassInstances
+  * [x] update defProp, defTemplate, useFeature
+* [x] update arg to args in `KEYGEN.RenderKeywordObjs()`
+* [x] update arg to args in all `keywordObj()` implementors
+* [x] update arg to args in  `KEYGEN.MakeKeywordObjs()`
+* [x] update arg to args in  `KEYGEN.RenderKeywordObjs()`
+* [x] update arg to args in round-trip back to state update in `<ScriptElement>` implementations
+* [ ] rethink naming for KeywordObject and SM_Keyword...they are not the same thing.